-Our proof of Theorem~\ref{theorem:2qoptimal_convergence} relies on what appears to be a hitherto unknown property of super-regular sets; we call it the \textit{Pythagorean property}.
+Our proof of Theorem~\ref{theorem:2qoptimal_convergence} relies on what appears to be a hitherto unknown property of super-regular sets; we call it the \emph{Pythagorean property}.
 The Pythagorean theorem together with the trigonometric identities completely describes right-angled triangles.
-If $x$ is a vertex opposite the right angle, we can recognise its adjacent leg as the unique element of $x - \Proj{A}{x}$ and the hypotenuse as an element of $x - \Proj{A}{x; \sigma}$ for some $\sigma > 1$, where $A$ is the line through the second leg.
-In Section~\ref{subsec:basp} and Appendix~\ref{appendix:basp}, we argue that the following basic principles of plane geometry generalise to super-regular sets as inequalities: \begin{itemize} \item the cosine of the angle between a `leg' and the `hypotenuse' is determined by the ratio of their lengths (Lemma~\ref{lemma:basp_superregular} and Corollary~\ref{corollary:basp_superregular_qomp}), \item the squared length of a `leg' is determined by the difference of the squared lengths of the `hypotenuse' and the second `leg' (Corollary~\ref{corollary:qmp_close_to_omp}). \end{itemize}
+If $x$ is a vertex opposite the right angle, its adjacent leg is the unique element of $x - \Proj{A}{x}$ and the hypotenuse is an element of $x - \Proj{A}{x; \sigma}$ for some $\sigma > 1$, where $A$ is the line through the second leg.
+In Section~\ref{subsec:basp} and Appendix~\ref{appendix:basp}, we show that the following principles of plane geometry generalise to super-regular sets as inequalities: \begin{itemize} \item the cosine of the angle between a `leg' and the `hypotenuse' is determined by the ratio of their lengths (Lemma~\ref{lemma:basp_superregular} and Corollary~\ref{corollary:basp_superregular_qomp}), \item the squared length of a `leg' is determined by the difference of the squared lengths of the `hypotenuse' and the second `leg' (Corollary~\ref{corollary:qmp_close_to_omp}). \end{itemize}